sephajebi/home/_pages/about.md

 <br/>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em; margin-top:0.4em;">
 <b>Currently:</b> I hold an NSERC Canada Postdoctoral Research Award in the Department of Mathematics at the University of Toronto.
-You can find me in Bahen Centre, room BA6256.
+You can find me in Bahen Centre, room BA 6256.
 You can reach me at <span class="email-address">first name dot last name at utoronto dot ca</span>.
 </div>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em;">